What are Money and Time-Weighted Returns?

 Using a financial calculator, solver on excel or through trial and error, we arrive at a value of approximately 18.88%

-Time-weighted returns are geometric means of the performances of investment portfolios.
+Time-weighted returns are geometric means of the performance of investment portfolios.
 Calculating time-weighted return requires breaking up an investment portfolio across various time intervals (or holding intervals) and evaluating performance during each interval (thus the name “time-weighted”).
 Portfolio performance for each holding interval can be found using the following equation:

 Vt – Value of portfolio at the end of period t